 One resident is owed almost $115, not including the extra charges paid before Sept.
 2015.
 Chris Armstrong, director of marketing and spokesperson for CityWest, said the average amount lost was $61 per customer.

-In an email the Ministry of Finance stated they were unable to comment on specific tax cases.
+In an email exchange, the Ministry of Finance stated that they were unable to comment on specific tax cases.
 However, they said it is the responsibility of individual companies – not the Ministry of Finance – to apply the tax to consumers correctly.
 The ministry also noted that they regularly conduct tax compliancy audits.

 Those wishing to be reimbursed can print out the Application for Refund form on the Ministry of Finance’s website, fill it out and send it by mail.
 The notice sent out by CityWest contains a schedule on the back stating the exact billing date and amount residents are owed, to make the application simpler.